eheimer/openworld_api/README.md

   back in the response.
 - req/res should be processed here, and not passed directly to services
 - should not deal directly with factories and repositories
-- all data sent back to the client should be in the form of a response object from /src/api/dto/response
+- all data sent back to the client should be packaged in the form of a response dto object

 #### Services